amjedidiah/nodejs-the-complete-guide/README.md

 1. Use MongoDB for data that changes often
 2. Use SQL for data that changes less often, like user data

+## Sessions

+- In e-commerce platforms, consider using sessions to store user cart data so that it is sent across on every user request, that needs it.
+- Advertising and tracking are common uses of sessions

 ## Further Reading

 - [ ] [Primitive and reference types in JavaScript](https://academind.com/tutorials/reference-vs-primitive-values)